Abhiroop/Abhiroop.github.io/_posts/2017-3-8-BlockChain-STM.md

 **BLOOM FILTERS!**

 Yes!
 A bloom filter consumes very less space and has a very simple API - *insert* and *membership*.
-It is a probabilistic data structure which can answer non existence queries with 99% gurantee and at `O(1)` speed.
+It is a probabilistic data structure which can answer non existence queries with 99% affirmatively and at `O(1)` speed.
 However for the existence query we still have to pay for `O(n)`.
 You can find my simple implementation of Bloom Filters [here](https://github.com/Abhiroop/HaskAl/blob/master/BloomFilter.hs)(Blog post detailing its structure coming soon!).

 However lets get back to the remaining vulnerabilities in Smart Contracts.

 This lazy transactional model of Smart Contracts doesn't have much to add to the problems posed by TimeStamp dependence.
-The general solution to this category of problems lies in following carefully tailored defensive programming strategies which the paper by Lu, et al state very succintly.
+The general solution to this category of problems lies in following carefully tailored defensive programming strategies which the paper by Lu, et al state very succinctly.
 Let us look at the more interesting problem of Transaction Ordering Dependence.

 **THE ISSUES WITH ORDERING EVENTS**

-The Transaction-Ordering dependence problem is a reflection of the age old problem of ordering events in Distributed Sytems.
+The Transaction-Ordering dependence problem is a reflection of the age old problem of ordering events in Distributed Systems.
 While programming on a single machine, we tend to take for granted the concept of a *uniform notion of time* for our entire system.
 The moment we step into Distributed Systems, our assumptions about time tends to go for a toss.
-The most seminal work in this field has to be, my favourite piece of literature of all time,  [Time, Clocks and the Ordering of Events in a Distributed System](http://amturing.acm.org/p558-lamport.pdf) by Leslie Lamport, where he defines Logical clocks and the concept of partial and total order in a distributed system.
+The most seminal work in this field has to be, my favorite piece of literature of all time,  [Time, Clocks and the Ordering of Events in a Distributed System](http://amturing.acm.org/p558-lamport.pdf) by Leslie Lamport, where he defines Logical clocks and the concept of partial and total order in a distributed system.
 While working on a cryptocurrency protocol, we tried everything from, Vector Clocks to an implementation of *Cheap Paxos*.
-But most solutions are very slow, error prone and Paxos(the gold standard) gurantees only *safety* and not *liveness*.
+But most solutions are very slow, error prone and Paxos(the gold standard) guarantees only *safety* and not *liveness*.

-Ethereum on the other hand allows the miners to send their own system time stamp and has a grace period of 900 seconds, which doen't seem like a great decision to me but works well for them.
-Howver let us switch back to our analogy on concurrent systems and think about the original problem:
+Ethereum on the other hand allows the miners to send their own system time stamp and has a grace period of 900 seconds, which doesn't seem like a great decision to me but works well for them.
+However let us switch back to our analogy on concurrent systems and think about the original problem:

 ```
 Actual Order          Malicious Order